-1. Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?

-3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
-2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
-1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year. whic elect Score explanation: VP&S offers an elective entitled "Introduction to Global and Population Health," which featured a lecture on "Climate Change and Public Health," taught by Dr. Cecilia Sorensen.
-The elective consisted of weekly evening lectures on determinants of disease and policy making in global health.
+1.1.
+Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
+Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
+Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
+The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
+No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.